Will Spinach Regrow After Cutting?

 • Avoid bolting.
 Harvest the plants before they bolt as after the plant has gone to seed the leaves lose their taste and become bitter.

-Spinach grow back after cutting, so you can enjoy the bunch of fresh veggies twice in a week.
+Spinach grows back after cutting, so you can enjoy the bunch of fresh veggies twice in a week.